+Notice that I stressed good remakes.
 When remakes are done for nothing but brand recognition, they are a fresh hell in themselves.
-But the rare ones that remake a decades-old film that got lost in the shuffle of time, and strive to update the central theme to show the brilliance of the original story, those are wonders to behold that become classics.
+But the rare ones that remake a decades-old film that got lost in the shuffle of time, and strives to update the central theme to show the brilliance of the original story, those are wonders to behold that become classics.

 Cronenberg’s feat might be the most amazing.
 He took a movie that was lampooned in documentaries like It Came from Hollywood and books like The Golden Turkey Awards and created a film that transcended the genre box and found mainstream acclaim.
 The Fly was so embraced, it super-charged the careers of Jeff Goldblum, Geena Davis, and even Cronenberg himself.